pytorch/rl/README.md

 - provide tutorials on how to design new actors or environment wrappers;
 - implement IMPALA (as a distributed RL example) and Meta-RL algorithms;
 - improve the tests, documentation and nomenclature.

+# License
+TorchRL is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.